iterative/dvc.org/public/static/docs/command-reference/config.md

 - `state.row_limit` - maximum number of entries in the state database, which affects the physical size of the state file itself, as well as the performance of certain DVC operations.
+The default is 10,000,000 rows.
 The bigger the limit, the longer the file hash history that DVC can keep, in order to avoid sequential hash recalculations.
-  The default limit is set to 10,000,000 rows.

 - `state.row_cleanup_quota` - percentage of the state database that is going to be deleted when it hits the `state.row_limit`.
+Default quota is set to 50%.
-When an entry in the database is used (e.g. during the `dvc status`) dvc updates the timestamp on that entry so that when it needs to cleanup the database it could sort them by the timestamp and remove the oldest ones.
-Default quota is set to 50(percent).
+  When an entry in the database is used (e.g. during the `dvc status`), DVC updates the timestamp on that entry.
+This way, when the database needs a cleanup, DVC can sort entries chronologically, and remove the oldest ones.

 ## Example: Set the debug level